sivaprasadnk/app_version_details/README.md

 # App Version Details

-A Flutter plugin to retrieve the app's version name and build number on both Android and iOS.
+A simple, **lightweight**, and **dependency-free** Flutter plugin to retrieve the app's version name and build number on both Android and iOS.

 ## Getting Started